Bengals 2022 Camp 53-man Projection 4.0: Jessie Bates Back, Kwamie Lassiter Steps Up Big - CLNS Media

 Trags take: His spot on the roster was never in doubt but what Clay Johnston showed Sunday night with 20 tackles and a sack is that his desire is right at the top of the charts.
 He’s a valuable special teamer and a depth linebacker.

-Chidobe Awuzie, Eli Apple, Mike Hilton, Tre Flowers, Jalen Davis
+Chidobe Awuzie, Eli Apple, Mike Hilton, Tre Flowers, Cam Taylor-Britt

 In the running: Allan George, Delonte Hood, Javaris Davis